mitadian/people_analytics/README.md

 - High workload and stress are linked to lower satisfaction, and work-life balance is highly essential for maintaining satisfaction, and is one of the most desired attributes of a workplace today.
 ### Employee's overtime affects job satisfaction
 - Most departments have 13-20% of the employees taking overtime
+- - Marketing, Customer Service, and IT departments have their job satisfaction below average
+- The IT department has the lowest job satisfaction score, where 77% of employees are taking overtime

 ## Recommendation
 - Continue the hiring process by maintaining diversity, experience, and productivity of the employee